SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 ```

 This is important because we want VS Code to use the above file as the formatting configuration.
-First, enable code formatting on save: press Ctrl + ,, type `format on save` in the search bar, and enable the `Format on File save` option.
+First, enable code formatting on save: press `Ctrl + ,`, type `format on save` in the search bar, and enable the `Format on File save` option.

 ![](/img/vsc9.png)